 ConTex is a joint initiative of The University of Texas System and Mexico’s National Council of Science and Technology (CONACYT).
-Established in 2016, ConTex supports bi-national efforts to enhance academic and research cooperation between Texas and Mexico.
+Established in 2016, ConTex supports bi-national efforts to enhance academic and research collaborations between Texas and Mexico.

 ConTex grant programs support researchers in both countries in their pursuit of new joint discoveries and scientific breakthroughs.
 ConTex fellowships provide students and scholars with outstanding educational opportunities that prepare them for research leadership and global impact.